sahanihit/Hacktoberfest2020-Newbie/README.md

 ## FAQs

 - Who can contribute?
-  - Anyone with a github account and who is signed up for [hacktoberfest](https://hacktoberfest.digitalocean.com/) :).
+  - Anyone with a Github account and who is signed up for [hacktoberfest](https://hacktoberfest.digitalocean.com/) :).

 - How many pull request (PR) must be made, if I can get an awesome shirt from Hacktoberfest 2020?
   - 5